What to see and do in Bagan

 After stopping for lunch at ‘’the Moon” restaurant, we go on visiting Ananda Temple.
-Said to be built around 1105 by King Kyanzittha, it’s a masterpiece in the incorporation of Myanmar and India architectural styles, that boasts four standing Buddhas, each faces a distinct direction.
+Said to be built around 1105 by King Kyanzittha, it’s a masterpiece incorporating Myanmar and Indian architectural styles that boast four standing Buddhas, each faces a distinct direction.

 6. Dhammayangyi Temple

-The next stop is Dhammayangyi, the most massive and the biggest temple in plain of Bagan.
+The next stop is Dhammayangyi, the most massive temple in the plain of Bagan.
 The enormous structure that was never completed consists of a massive square base topped by six receding terraces.
-It was built around 1170 by King Narathu, who was also known as Kalagya Min, the “king killed by Indians”.
+It was built around 1170 by King Narathu, also known as Kalagya Min, the “king killed by Indians”.